General Operating/Flexible Support Grants

 Click here to submit your request.
 Please note you will need your organization’s Federal Tax ID to access the system.

-The deadline to submit a General Operating/Flexible Support Grant was June 1, 2024 (12 PM EST).
+The deadline to submit a General Operating/Flexible Support Grant is June 1, 2024 (12 PM EST).
+We expect to notify applicants of the decision on their request no later than August 15, 2024.

 Information for Grantseekers